Rob-Mundy/p4-weddingapp/README.md

 Links.

 1. I conducted a comprehensive evaluation of every link featured on the index page, including nav elements and buttons, and found that all links performed as anticipated.
 Social links open to the correct websites in new windows.
-2. I conducted a comprehensive evaluation of every link featured on the guestlist page, including nav elements and buttons, and found that all links performed as anticipated.
+2. I conducted a comprehensive evaluation of every link featured on the guestlist page (and sub-pages), including nav elements and buttons, and found that all links performed as anticipated.
+3. I conducted a comprehensive evaluation of every link featured on the create_event and edit_event pages, including nav elements and buttons, and found that all links performed as anticipated.
+Social links open to the correct websites in new windows.

 Forms